South Australian Railways East-West Stock: Brake vans

-All vans were included in the sale of the South Australian Railways fleet to Australian National Railways in 1975.
+Lease to Victoria

+Prior to the introduction of all eight of VicRail (later V/Line)'s originally planned ACZ cars, four vans – CD1, 2, 3 and 7 – were leased to Victoria for use on country services in their state.
+These sets tended to operate on similar rosters to those of the Z type sets as they started to come into use, and the CD vans remained in Victoria until around 1988.

+Post-V/Line use

 In 1987, guards' vans were recoded to meet the new Railways of Australia identification standard, and the CD vans took on the new code AVCY for Australian National, Van, 3rd type, and high speed / fixed gauge.
 The program was followed up a few years later with a recoding to AVCP, marking the vans for passenger services, and vans 2, 3, 5, 6, 7, 8, 9, 378, 379, 389 and 391 were recoded as such.
 Overlapping with this program was the application of Australian National numbers, with van CD4 becoming AVCY389, 10 to 391 and 11 to 392, and SCD1 renumbered to 378 and 3 to 379.
 Other vans were allocated 300-series numbers but were scrapped before the new numbers could be applied.

-From 1982 to about 1988 four vans – CD1, 2, 3 and 7 – were leased to the Victorian Railways for use on country services in their state while awaiting conversion of AZ carriages to ACZ format.

-From the mid 1980s the vans were needed less as fewer and longer trains were being operated and the railways were gradually leaving the small parcels business.
+From the mid-1980s the vans were needed less as fewer and longer trains were being operated and the railways were gradually leaving the small parcels business.
 Vans 4, 6, 8, 9, 10 and 11 were removed from normal service, refurbished and repainted with blue roofs and ends, and yellow and red stripes on the sides, and converted into a fixed consist called the Jubilee Trade Train.
 The train toured South Australia celebrating local industries over the 150 years since European settlement.

 In 1991, van AVCY391 was pulled from the now stored Jubilee consist and converted to OWR392, for the RICE and TRACKS services: respectively, Remote and Isolated Children's Exercise, and Trans Australian Community Services.
 It was withdrawn after catching fire a few years later.

 The entire fleet had been withdrawn by 1990, and in 1993 all but AVCP2 had been scrapped; the final vehicle followed in early 1994.